- 1 Bedrooms

 The Space:

 Come to the beach and appreciate this elegantly decorated unit with ocean vistas that will take your breath away!
-Wake up and drink your morning coffee (Has a keurig coffee maker, pods not supplied) on your private balcony while appreciating the ocean breeze.
+Wake up and drink your morning coffee (Has a keurig coffee maker, pods not included) on your private balcony while appreciating the ocean breeze.
 The unit also has a Murphy bed that pulls down from the wall to fit more friends/family for your vacation if you choose.
 Please note, this unit does have a camera on the balcony for safety and to guarantee that guests do not smoke anything on the balcony.

 This resort has an onsite restaurant, gift shop, ice cream parlor, gym, laundry, 7th floor has a sun deck, hot tub, 2 lazy rivers, and kids splash area.